 - Harassment, including actions, communication, or behavior that mocks, demeans, puts down, disparages, or ridicules.
 Physical assaults, threats, intimidation and bullying are severe forms of harassment.
 Harassment may also include offensive jokes, name-calling, offensive nicknames, pornographic images that are visible for any individual to view, and offensive pictures or objects. - a.
 Workplace harassment is unwelcome conduct in the workplace.
 Interfering with a board member's ability to do his or her work is also considered to be a form of harassment. - b.
 Individuals who are not the target of the harasser can also experience harassment because of the negative environment that can develop and they experience as a result of these actions. - c.
-"Sexual harassment" is any unwelcome sexual advances or requests for sexual favors or any other verbal or physical conduct of a sexual nature when: - submission to such conduct is made either explicitly or implicitly a term or condition of an board member's appointments; - ii. submission to or rejection of such conduct by an individual is used as the basis for decisions affecting such individual; or - iii. such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile or offensive environment. - 2.
-Falsely representing your own opinion as a Board Member as an official stance of Lake County. - 3.
-Disrespectful or discourteous conduct toward other board members, the public, or staff. - 4.3.
+"Sexual harassment" is any unwelcome sexual advances or requests for sexual favors or any other verbal or physical conduct of a sexual nature when: - submission to such conduct is made either explicitly or implicitly a term or condition of a board member's appointments; - ii. submission to or rejection of such conduct by an individual is used as the basis for decisions affecting such individual; or - iii. such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile or offensive environment.

+- 2. Falsely representing your own opinion as a Board Member as an official stance of Lake County. - 3.
 False reporting of any violation of this code.